 - Tranquility: This spell does quite a large amount of healing due to our high spellpower (only slightly less than that of a Resto Druid).
 Don't forget to use it at some point during the fight when the raid has taken a lot of damage.
 If you have Heart of the Wild and are not using it for anything else, remember to pop it before starting Tranquility.

 - Dash, Might of Ursoc, Stampeding Roar: Now that these can be used without having to shift form or wait for resources, you should have them keybound and ready to use at any time.
-Might of Ursoc is least useful as it fades if you shift out of Bear.
+Might of Ursoc is least useful as it fades if you shift out of Bear, but it can be useful to pop it briefly if you're worried there's a good chance that a big attack might kill you.

-The basic solution to any movement situation is to try to get the most out of DoT's and Lunar Shower.
+The basic solution to any movement situation is to try to get the most out of DoTs and Lunar Shower, and other instants.
 Cast Moonfire/Sunfire the instant movement begins (or even just before) to start stacking the buff, then spam it on the target while running.
 Use Shooting Stars when it procs.
 Planting Wild Mushrooms at the enemy's feet while moving take some practice but is worthwhile if there are multiple targets; remember that you can wait until your next Solar Eclipse to detonate them.
 Finally, if at all possible, you want to be in an Eclipse for movement, although you might often have little control over this.

 For brief periods of movement, if you're not in Eclipse and/or NG, you may not want to overwrite a strong existing DoT with a weak DoT.
 In that case, try to find something else to do with the GCD (such as planting a WM).